blablacar/dgr/README.md

 ### The build scripts

 The scripts in `runlevels/build` dir are executed during the build to install in the ACI everything you need.
-For instance if you base ACI in the FROM field of the manifest is a debootstab from Debian, a build script could look like:
+For instance if your dependencies are based on debian, a build script could look like:

 ```bash
 #!/bin/bash